Taba92/NeuralNet/README.md

 # NeuralNet

-An Erlang library for using neural network
+An Erlang library for using neural network with evolutionary approach.

-CURRENTLY IN DEVELOPMENT!
+CURRENTLY SUSPENDED!

-LATER WILL BE ADD SOME DOCUMENTATION.